 Your graduate research degree equips you with both general and specialised skills, preparing you for either professional or industry career futures.

-The University's Careers and Employment centre, along with UpSkills, provide you with resources to set you on the right path for a professional career or industry role, including putting you in touch with alumni who are working in professional fields.
+The University's Careers Centre, along with UpSkills, provide you with resources to set you on the right path for a professional career or industry role, including putting you in touch with alumni who are working in professional fields.
 Your supervisors and advisory committee are another great resource for getting advice regarding professional careers, not just your academic future.

-Check Careers and Employment for a range of advice and links related to careers in industry and other professions.
+Check Careers and employability for a range of advice and links related to careers in industry and other professions.

 Most academic positions involve undertaking research and teaching in higher education.
 The University provides you with a number of opportunities to help set yourself up for an academic career.

 The following programs are designed to help you prepare for a career in academia: